Ree Drummond

-Anne Marie "Ree" Drummond (née Smith, born January 6, 1969) is an American blogger, author, food writer, photographer and television personality who lives on a working ranch outside of Pawhuska, Oklahoma with her husband.
-In February 2010, she was listed as No. 22 on Forbes Top 25 Web Celebrities.
-Her blog, The Pioneer Woman, which documents Drummond's daily life as a ranch wife and mother, was named Weblog of the Year 2009, 2010 and 2011 at the Annual Weblog Awards (The Bloggies).
+Anne Marie "Ree" Drummond (née Smith, born January 6, 1969) is an American blogger, author, food writer, and television personality.
+Drummond became known for her blog, The Pioneer Woman, which documented her life in rural Oklahoma.

-Capitalizing on the success of her blog, Drummond stars in her own television program, also entitled The Pioneer Woman, on The Food Network which began in 2011.
-She has also appeared on Good Morning America, Today Show, The View, The Chew and The Bonnie Hunt Show.
-She has been featured in Ladies' Home Journal, Woman's Day, People and Southern Living.
-She has also written numerous cookbooks, a children's book, and an autobiography.
-In 2015, Drummond launched a “homey lifestyle” product line that has become very popular with the public.
-Cookware, cutlery, appliances, clothing and outdoor living products are currently marketed under the brand name The Pioneer Woman.
+Capitalizing on the success of her blog, Drummond stars in her own television program, also titled The Pioneer Woman, on The Food Network which began in 2011.
+She has also written cookbooks, a children's book, and an autobiography.
+In 2015, Drummond launched a "homey lifestyle" product line of cookware, cutlery, appliances, clothing and outdoor living products.

 Early life

-Anne Marie, nicknamed Ree, grew up in a home overlooking the grounds of a country club in the oil town of Bartlesville, Oklahoma, with two brothers, Doug and Mike, and a younger sister, Betsy.
-She graduated from Bartlesville High School in 1987 after which she left Oklahoma to attend college in Los Angeles, California.
+Drummond, nicknamed "Ree", grew up in a home overlooking the grounds of a country club in the oil town of Bartlesville, Oklahoma, with two brothers and a sister.
+She graduated from Bartlesville High School in 1987, after which she left Oklahoma to attend college in Los Angeles, California.
 She graduated from the University of Southern California in 1991, having first studied journalism before switching to gerontology.
-After graduation she hoped to attend law school in Chicago, but her plans changed unexpectedly when she met and married her husband, Ladd Drummond.
+After graduation, she hoped to attend law school in Chicago, but her plans changed unexpectedly when she met and married her husband, Ladd Drummond.
+Her husband is a member of the wealthy Drummond ranching family.

-Her father, William Dale Smith, an orthopedic surgeon, and her mother Gerre Schwert are divorced.
-"Bill" Smith, as he is more commonly known, later married his current wife, Patsy.